syncfusion-content/windowsforms-docs/WindowsForms/RadioButtonAdv/Background-Settings.md

 ![](Overview_images/Overview_img636.jpeg)

-> Note: Gradient background cannot be applied to the RadioButtonAdv when its BackgroundStyle property is set to 'Default'.
+N> Gradient background cannot be applied to the RadioButtonAdv when its BackgroundStyle property is set to 'Default'.
 Also, the background image cannot be displayed with gradient settings.

 A sample which demonstrates the Background Settings of RadioButtonAdv is available in the below sample installation path.